 A reference point is critical to this project.
 The pinion nut and pinion must be marked.
-I recommend using paint with a small brush making sure to mark both pinion and nut clearly. (blue arrow).
+I recommend using paint with a small brush making sure to mark both pinion and nut clearly. (yellow arrow photograph below).

 You will need a 1 1/8 inch 12 point 1/2 inch drive socket attached to a breaker bar to move this bad boy.

+Photograph below.
 This is the reason you need the car on 20 inch jack stands.
-The pinion yoke holding tool (red arrow)is supported while a pipe is placed over the breaker bar (blue arrow) to increase leverage.
+The pinion yoke holding tool (yellow arrow) is supported while a pipe is placed over the breaker bar (green arrow) to increase leverage.
 Stop immediately the nut moves.
 This process must be done in 1/8 inch incremental movements of the pinion nut.

-Photographed below is the movement of the pinion nut relative to the pinion. (green arrow) Based on the original markings, the movement is approximately 1/8 inch (6mm).
+Photographed below is the movement of the pinion nut (yellow arrow) relative to the pinion. (green arrow) Based on the original markings, the movement is approximately 1/8 inch (3.175mm).

 Remove socket and yoke holding tool.
 Re-attach the scale.
 Make sure you use the same bolts and nuts in the same locations.
 I attached the original weight in the original location.
 There was a slight drag.
 The movement was not as free.
 If I manually started the process the original weight moved the Pinion halfway between the ring gear backlash.
 I decided to slightly increase the pre-load.

 This is crucial.
-The nut must not be turned more than 1/8 inch (6mm) without checking the pinion drag using the scale.
-Over tightening the pinion nut resulting in too much Pinion pre-load will ruin your day, it will ruin your week!
+The nut must not be turned more than 1/8 inch (3.175mm) without checking the pinion drag using the scale.
+Over tightening the pinion nut resulting in too much Pinion pre-load will not only ruin your day, it will ruin your week!

 I removed the socket and yoke holding tool and reinstalled the scale.
 The original weight would not move the pinion yoke.
-It required an additional 1 1/4 inch 1/2 inch drive short socket attached to the scale to initiate yoke movement.
+It required an additional 1 1/4 inch 1/2 inch drive short socket (yellow arrows photographs below) attached to the scale to initiate yoke movement.
 I had achieved the desired result, a slight, measurable increase in the pinion drag between backlash.